Be More

 Extra Pay for Education, Military Service, and Bilingual Skills

-Lifetime Pension Eligibility at Age 50
+Full Lifetime Pension Eligibility at Age 53 with 25 years of service

 Generous Paid Time Off, Including Vacation, Sick Leave, Holiday and Parental Leave.